blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- It is like the opposite of Sankhya school of thought
 		- It sees the world as a manifestation of Brahman
 	- Types
 		- 6.1.
-Bheda-Abheda Vedanta (difference and non-difference) (9th century)
-			- 6.1.1.
-Dvaitadvaita Vedanta (Around Shankara and Ramanuja)
+Advaita Vedanta (8th century, by Shankara Acharya)
 		- 6.2.
-Advaita Vedanta (8th century)
+Bheda-Abheda Vedanta (difference and non-difference) (9th century, by Bhaskara Acharya)
+			- 6.2.1.
+Dvaitadvaita Vedanta (Around Shankara and Ramanuja, by Nimbarka Acharya)
 		- 6.3.
 Vishishtadvaita Vedanta (11th century)
 			- 6.3.1.
-Akshar-Purushottam (18th century)
+Akshar-Purushottam (18th century, by Ramanuja Acharya)
 		- 6.4.
-Dvaita Vedanta (13th century)
+Dvaita Vedanta (13th century, by Madhava Acharya)
 		- 6.5.
-Shuddhadvaita Vedanta (15th century)
+Shuddhadvaita Vedanta (15th century, by Vallabha Acharya)
 		- 6.6.
 Achintya-Bheda-Abheda Vedanta (15th century)
 		- 6.7.
 Modern Vedanta / Greater Advaita Vedanta (19th century)

 - 6.1.
+Advaita Vedanta (Monistic)
+	- By Shankaracharya
+- 6.2.
 Bheda Abheda Vedanta (Difference and Oneness)
 	- By Bhaskaracharya
 	- Individual self is both different and not different from Brahman
 	- Compared to Nimbarkacharya, Bhaskaracharya believed the Oneness matters more
 	- **Sub-denominations:**
-		- 6.1.1.
+		- 6.2.1.
 Dvaitadvaita / Svabhavika Bedha Abheda Vedanta (Natural Difference and Oneness)
 			- By Nimbarkacharya
 			- Dualism and Monism, based on Vaishnava Bhedabheda Vedanta Darshana
 			- Both Oneness and Difference are equal characteristics
-- 6.2.
-Advaita Vedanta (Monistic)
-	- By Shankaracharya
 - 6.3.
 Vishishta Advaita Vedanta
 	- A Vaishnava school by Ramanujacharya, Ishvara is considered as Vishnu
 	- The Tattva is knowledge of three things; Jiva (living beings) / sentient beings (Chit Brahman), Ajiva (non-living beings) / insentient beings (Achit Brahman) and Ishvara (Para Brahman)